amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 ## Adding a `subuid` and `subgid` entry for system users

-Since, we want the user inside the container to be the exact user as that outside the container, we have to set the `subuid` starting user ID to be the same as the user ID on the host.
-Thanks to [answer](https://stackoverflow.com/a/49600083).
+Since, we want the user inside the container to be the same user as that outside the container, we have to set the `subuid` starting user ID to be the same as the user ID on the host.
+Thanks to this [answer](https://stackoverflow.com/a/49600083).
-This is howe can go about doing so:
+This is how we can go about doing so:

 ```
 $ username="agent"